-The same forces that cause lightning storms cause static cling in clothes, but whether you love a lightning storm or cringe at the first flash, no one wants that same static electricity in their laundry basket or hovering between a sock and pants leg.
-Yes,.
+The same forces that cause lightning storms to develop cause static cling in clothes.
+But whether you love a lightning storm or cringe at the first flash, no one wants that same static electricity in their laundry basket or hovering between a sock and their pants leg.

-Stray electrons build up in the atmosphere - some are negatively charge, others are positively charged.
+Stray electrons build up in the atmosphere and some are negatively charged, others are positively charged.
 Oppositely charged objects attract each other and objects with the same kind of charge repel each other.
 When the opposite electrons meet...Zap!
 But if these charged electrons aren't strong enough to zap, they cling.

-The tumbling action of the dryer causes fabrics to rub against each other and build up the electrostatic charges.
+The tumbling action of the dryer causes fabrics to rub against each other and build up the electrostatic charges that zap and cling.

 You've probably noticed that static cling is much worse in the winter than summer months.
-Static electricity is formed much better when the air is dry or the humidity is low.
+Static electricity is formed more easily when the air is dry or the humidity is low.
 When the air is humid, water molecules can collect on the surface of various materials and prevent the buildup of electrical charges.

 Now that you know there is lightning in your laundry room, what can you do to prevent static cling and get rid of it?

-Wear leather-soled shoes.
+- Wear leather-soled shoes.
 Choose leather-soled shoes over rubber soles if you are plagued by static cling.
-Leather soles allows electricity to freely flow through your body after contact with a build-up of electrons, rather than rubber which will lock it in one place.
+Leather soles allow electricity to freely flow through your body after contact with a build-up of electrons, rather than rubber soles which will lock it in one place.

-Run a wire clothes hanger or piece of aluminum foil between the clinging areas.
-The metal discharges the electricity, thereby removing static.
+- Run a wire clothes hanger or piece of aluminum foil between the clinging areas.
+The metal helps discharge the electricity, thereby removing the static.